Manuel Noriega: Image and legacy

 Noriega used the moniker "El Man" to refer to himself, but he was also derogatorily known as cara de piña, or "pineapple face" in Spanish, as a result of pockmarked features left by acne in his youth.
 He detested the name, and it would later be the subject of a lawsuit.
-When finally arrested and taken to detention by the Americans, the ‘pineapple’ moniker resurfaced in the form of an oft heard chant “the Pineapple’s in the can”.
+When finally arrested and taken to detention by the Americans, the ‘pineapple’ moniker resurfaced in the form of an oft heard chant "the Pineapple’s in the can".
 He lived a lavish lifestyle during his time as the de facto ruler of Panama, described in an obituary as a "libertine life off drug-trade riches, complete with luxurious mansions, cocaine-fueled parties and voluminous collections of antique guns".
 His bravado during public speeches was remarked upon by commentators; for instance, after his indictment in the U.S., he made a public speech while brandishing a machete, and declaimed "Not one step back!"
 The attitude of machismo that Noriega adopted has been described as a reaction to the persecution which his half-brother Luis faced as an openly homosexual man in Panama and Peru.
 This image of strength contrasted sharply with the impact of a mug shot which was taken of him after his capture, and the photo became a symbol of his fall from power.
 He was described as a deeply superstitious man, who placed trust in a number of talismans which he carried with him.

+Guy Debord wrote that Noriega's career exemplified a path to power for rulers in his era, calling him "a sort of statesman in a sort of state, a sort of general, a capitalist... who sells everything and fakes everything, in a world which does precisely the same thing."

+His capture received renewed media attention when on the exact same day, 36 years later, Venezuelan president Nicolás Maduro was abducted by the same U.S. government agency under similar reasoning.